vfiftyfive/StatefulSets-devops-playground/main.md

     app: nginx-deploy
   name: nginx-deploy
 spec:
-  #CHANGE THE FOLLOWING LINE TO CONTROL # OF REPLICA
+  #ADD THE FOLLOWING LINE AND REPLACE "nic" WITH YOUR OWN NAME
   replicas: 2
   selector:
     matchLabels: